eventide-project/transform/README.md

 ## Custom Formats

-A major advantage to this approach is that you are not tied to a specific format in your transformations.
+You're not tied to a specific format in your transformations.
 The initial example was JSON, but it can just as easily be CSV, YAML, or even something completely custom.

 ```ruby
 class Example